Golf for Beginners: Basic Rules of Golf

 Although it may seem simple, golf can be a confusing game to master.
 With lingo, equipment, techniques, and rules of many different sorts, learning the basics prior to playing can definitely make the game easier!
 Listed below are some basic rules of golf according to USGA 2012-2015 rules.

-First rule to golf equipment is every golf need their own golf bag with a maximum of fourteen golf clubs.
+The first rule to golf equipment is every golf need their own golf bag with a maximum of fourteen golf clubs.
 As a beginner, fourteen clubs is more than necessary.
 Begin by carrying a driver, a putter, a sand wedge and a few numbered clubs like a 6 or 9-iron.
 As you learn more about the game and different shots and clubs, you can introduce a pitching wedge, a fairway wood, or hybrid to your golf game.
 Be sure to test out the clubs and do additional research before purchasing an expensive set of golf clubs.
 Additionally, many rules officials do bag checks prior to a golf tournament.

 The basic rule of teeing off, is to place the golf ball between the tee markers.
-The player can place the ball in line with the markers or up to two club lengths behind the tee markers, depending on preference.
+The player can place the ball in line with the markers or up to two club-lengths behind the tee markers, depending on preference.
 The ball must be played from the ground or off of a tee.

 Finally, if a golf ball that is not in play falls off a tee or is knocked off a tee by the player, it may be re-teed with no added stroke increase.
 Whether successful or not, when an attempt is made at the ball while it is on the tee, a stroke is counted.